1.19 Provisions, Contingent liabilities and Contingent Assets

 The Company's principal financial liabilities comprises of borrowings, trade payable, lease liabilities and other payable.
 The main purpose of these financial liabilities is to finance the Company's operations.
 The Company's principal financial assets includes trade and other receivables, investments, cash and cash equivalents and other assets that derive directly from operations.

 The Company's activities expose it to market risk, liquidity risk and credit risk.
-Company's overall risk management focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the financial performance of the Company.
+Company's overall risk management focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Company.

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other price risk.